omcodedthis/Accessible-Tic-Tac-Toe/README.md

 This section has an embedded YouTube video that explains how to play Tic-Tac-Toe for users with cognitive & motor impairments.
 For users with visual impairements & auditory impairments, a text-based explanation is provided below.

 **Accessibility-related features for each impairment:**
-1) Short & engaging video embedded > Cognitive & Motor.
+1) Short & engaging video embedded > Cognitive.
 2) Text-based explanation provided > Visual & Auditory.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 </details>